vmware-tanzu/cartographer/site/content/docs/reference.md

 Instructs the supply chain how to instantiate a Kubernetes object that knows how to make Kubernetes configurations available to further components in the chain.

+The `ClusterConfigTemplate` requires definition of a `configPath`. `ClusterConfigTemplate` will update its status to emit a `config` value, which is a reflection of the value at the path on the created object.
+The supply chain may make this value available to other components.

 _ref: [pkg/apis/v1alpha1/cluster_config_template.go](../../../pkg/apis/v1alpha1/cluster_config_template.go)_

 ### ClusterTemplate

-A ClusterTemplate instructs the supply chain to instantiate a Kubernetes object that has no outputs to be supplied to other objects in the chain, for instance, a resource that deploys a container image that has been built by other ancestor components.
+A `ClusterTemplate` instructs the supply chain to instantiate a Kubernetes object that has no outputs to be supplied to other objects in the chain, for instance, a resource that deploys a container image that has been built by other ancestor components.

+The `ClusterTemplate` does not emit values to the supply chain.

 ```yaml
 apiVersion: carto.run/v1alpha1